 Let us learn the SCCM Console Beginners Guide | ConfigMgr.This is my first post on the SCCM Educational post series.
 I will provide more information about the “SCCM Educational post series” in upcoming posts.

 If you are a newbie to SCCM, these are the important guidelines for you.
 The details of SCCM Console nodes or buttons will give you an overall idea of UI capabilities.
 Let’s have a walkthrough of all SCCM admin console workspaces, and Tier 1 nodes in this post.

-This post will help to learn and understand SCCM in a better way.
-I always think about a teaching technique which starts from SCCM console.
-Do you think it would be ok to start SCCM learning with SCCM console overview?
-I have also included Audio explanation in the video tutorial about SCCM console overview.
+This post will help me learn and understand SCCM in a better way.
+I always think about a teaching technique that starts from the SCCM console.
+Do you think beginning SCCM learning with an SCCM console overview would be ok?
+You can have more detailed training on SCCM from HTMD SCCM Free training videos.

 SCCM Education Series Posts

 Another set of interesting posts related to the basics of Configuration Manager.
 Also, there are deep-dive technical training videos on SCCM.
 Free SCCM Training 37 Hours Of Latest Technical Content Lab Setup.

 - How to Promote Pre-Production SCCM Client to Production